ashleynolan/dg-blog/src/templates/pages/blog/20161118-2016-tooling-survey-results.md

 ## The responses

-As I mentioned above, this years survey has had 4,715 responses to date.
+As I mentioned above, this years survey received 5,254 responses.
 In comparison, when I released the first set of results in 2015, the survey had received just 648 responses which then rose to a final figure of 2,028 responses when the survey closed.
 So that’s almost 2 and a half times the number of responses in comparison to last years final numbers, or a 132% increase for people who like percentages.

 In terms of where the responses have come from, I posted the survey on Twitter, Reddit, HackerNews, DesignerNews, Echo.js, LinkedIn and Frontendfront.
 It was also featured by a number of newsletters such as Responsive Design Weekly, Sitepoint Weekly and FrontEnd Focus, among others.